HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes Part 2.md

 <br>

-## How to access properties of an object in PowerShell
+## How to Access Properties of an Object in Powershell

 For example, you can first assign the entire object to a variable: